vaylvn/vaylbot-documentation/conditional-actions.md

 # Conditional Actions

 Conditional actions in **Vayl** allow you to create logic-based behavior for your chatbot.
-These actions evaluate Python style expressions, executing specific actions based on whether the condition evaluates to `true` or `false`.
+These actions evaluate Python-style expressions, executing specific actions based on whether the condition evaluates to `true` or `false`.

 ---